evabrinkk/MScGraduationProject/README.md

 There are also three supportive flowcharts in the repository:
-1. Flowchart_QueuingModel
+1. Flowchart_Queuing - shows the logic behind the queuing model
-2. Flowchart_ActivitiesBogel
+2. Flowchart_ActivitiesBogel - shows the logic behind the activities in Bogel's model
-3. Flowchart_Coupling
+3. Flowchart_Coupling - shows the coupling process (at a very high level)